adopted-ember-addons/ember-data-factory-guy/README.md

 ```

-Further Extra Goodies
+Integration Tests
 =====================

 Since it is recommended to use your normal adapter ( which is usually a subclass of RESTAdapter, )
 FactoryGuyTestMixin assumes you will want to use that adapter to test your models or views.

-To do that you will still have to deal with ember data trying to find, create, update or delete records.
+To do that you will still have to deal with ember data trying to create, update or delete records.

-If you put models in the store with FactoryGuy, the find will succeed and return the model.
+If you put models into the store ( with store#makeFixture ), the http GET call does not need to be mocked,
+since that model is already in the store.

 But what if you want to handle create, update or delete?
-FactoryGuy assumes you want to mock that ajax call with the mockjax library.
+FactoryGuy assumes you want to mock ajax calls with the mockjax library,
+and you will need to download and include that library to use the following feature.

 Here is a sample of what you could do in a view test: